There are many career paths for professional advancement by addictions counselors, and each workplace may have specific opportunities.

 - National Council on Problem Gambling

 - National Board for Certified Counselors, Inc. and Affiliates (NBCC) (Master Addictions Counselor)

-Massachusetts counts some of these toward licensure requirements – see the full details and information on reciprocity at the MA DPH Bureau of Substance Abuse Services Licensure webpage.
+Massachusetts counts some of these toward licensure requirements – see the full details and information on reciprocity at the MA DPH Bureau of Substance Addiction Services Licensure webpage.